 No, all Admissions Committee decisions are final.

-Applicants who are not accepted or who are placed on the alternate list will receive an email from us no later than March 31st.
-If you have not received an email, please contact the Office of Admissions at firstname.lastname@example.org to request the status of your application.
+Applicants who are not accepted or who are placed on the alternate list will receive an email from us no later than March 15th.
+If you have not received an email by this date, please contact the Office of Admissions at email@example.com to request the status of your application.

 The UUSOM practices Holistic Review, meaning we take into account other measures when evaluating applicants.
 This includes research, community service, leadership, patient exposure, physician shadowing, essays and interview evaluations.
 Though important, MCAT and GPA scores are not the sole determinants of acceptance.
-We’ve had a record number of applications for a limited number of positions.
-There are many more qualified applicants than there are positions.
-We strongly encourage you to take our self-assessment test and meet with your pre-medical advisor to improve your application should you consider reapplying.
+Unfortunately there are many more qualified applicants than there are positions.

-- Before submitting your application, proof read your personal comments, experiences, and secondary forms to make sure there are no typos or obvious grammatical mistakes.
-If possible, have your essays and AMCAS personal comments read by someone who can be objective about the information.
+- Before submitting your application, proofread your AMCAS personal comments, experience section, and secondary application to make sure there are no typographical or grammatical errors.

-- The Experience section of the AMCAS application gives you the opportunity to include 15 significant experiences.
+- The experience section of the AMCAS application gives you the opportunity to include 15 significant experiences.
 List as many worthwhile experiences as you can.